JonathonFry/iamjonfry/content/post/retrofit-timeouts.md

 }
 {{< /highlight >}}

-However without creating a wrapper around the retrofit `create` API this wasn't possible.
+However, without creating a wrapper around retrofit this isn't possible.

-Instead I created a custom OkHttp Interceptor combined that uses the `@Headers` annotation to parse timeouts.
+Instead I created a custom [interceptor](https://square.github.io/okhttp/3.x/okhttp/okhttp3/Interceptor.html) that uses the `@Headers` annotation to parse timeouts.
 (This will override the default timeouts you have set on your OkHttpClient)

 {{< highlight kotlin >}}
 class TimeoutInterceptor : Interceptor {